 Generally, every good communication has a call to action…something an employee needs to act on.
 Why?
 There’s no sense telling them what they need to do, if they can’t do anything about it right then and there.
 But as rules go, there are always exceptions.
 And communicating change is one of them.

 Take Open Enrollment.
 If you’re introducing a totally new plan next year, start educating employees well ahead of decision day.
 Many people want time to talk with someone at home about the options.
 Often there’s math involved, and sometimes a search for providers in a new network.
 You may be steeped in health care and benefits, but most employees only think about them during Open Enrollment.
 It’s a big, complicated decision.

-Help prepare your employees now for changes to come with a four-part pre-enrollment series.
+Help prepare your employees now for changes to come with a four-part pre-enrollment benefits communications campaign.
 Tell them:

-By educating employees now and preparing them for what will be different, they’ll have time to learn about benefit plan changes, share what’s happening with their family and be ready to make smart decisions.
+By educating employees now and preparing them for what will be different, they’ll have time to learn about the changes, share what’s happening with their family, and be ready to make smart decisions.
 That probably means fewer calls to HR, too.